sanjsingh07/Domi-chain/docs/src/wallet-guide/hardware-wallets/ledger.md

 With your fully qualified URL, you can connect multiple hardware wallets to the same computer and uniquely identify a keypair from any of them.
-Use the output from the `resolve-signer` command anywhere a `solana` command expects a `<KEYPAIR>` entry to use that resolved path as the signer for that part of the given transaction.
+Use the output from the `resolve-signer` command anywhere a `analog` command expects a `<KEYPAIR>` entry to use that resolved path as the signer for that part of the given transaction.